MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 ## Monitor custom lists in the Fraud Protection portal

 > [!NOTE]
-> Metrics are shown only when your list is used in an active rule.
+> Metrics are shown only when you test connections by selecting "Test connection" or when your list is used in an active rule.

 1. To dive into the metrics about your Cosmos DB list, select the list from the lists page.
 Then, select **Performance** either from the command bar at the top of the page or from the dropdown menu that appears after right-clicking.